-I have a confession to make: I’m stuck in a loop when it comes to meals.
-And not just any loop - a loop of familiar, tasty, comforting dishes I happily eat repeatedly.
+I have a confession: I’m stuck in a loop regarding meals.
+And not just any loop – a loop of familiar, tasty, comforting dishes I happily eat repeatedly.
 Whether I make the meals myself (very rare these days) or get takeout, variety is not on the menu.
 My patient wife teases me that my ‘adventurous palate’ has shrunk to include about 5-6 regular dinners and maybe three lunches in constant rotation.

 She’s not wrong.

 But you know what?
 I’m perfectly happy in my little culinary loop.
 I don’t see the need to continuously discover new recipes, try exotic ingredients, or explore new takeout options.
 There’s something wonderfully reassuring about digging into a bowl of my perfected 卤肉饭 (Braised Pork & Rice), 土豆牛肉盖饭 (Potato and Beef Gaifan), 干拌碗杂面 (Dry Mixed Noodles) or a 小煎鸡 (Fried Chicken Dish) – or picking up my standard order of mixed fried rice and 蒸蛋 (Steamed Egg): no surprises, no disappointments – just pure dining satisfaction.

 My innate craving for security and stability cements my creature-of-habit nature.
 Once I discover something I enjoy, I stubbornly refuse to seek alternatives.
 Whether it’s a deep-seated drive for routine or simply single-mindedness, I like what I like – and see little reason to look beyond my tried and true.